ganindu7/deepnotes/topics/Code/pytorch_walkthrough.md

 <span style="background-color:LightYellow"> Check Installing and configuring PyTorch sections if you haven't already </span>

-In this section we will learn how to create a model using the tools provided by pytorch.
-We will do this by first looking into the data management side first and network architectcture semantics afterwards.
+In this section, we will delve into the process of creating a model using the powerful tools provided by PyTorch.
+Our journey begins by exploring the crucial aspects of data management, followed by understanding the semantics of network architecture.

-Typical Neural Network pipeline flows in this fashion.
+The pipeline of a typical Neural Network follows a well-defined flow:

-1. Data formation.
+1. Data Formation: We start by organizing our data in a suitable format that aligns with our model's requirements.

-2. Data preparation.
+2. Data Preparation: Next, we prepare our data by performing necessary preprocessing steps such as normalization, augmentation, or feature extraction.

-3. Data propergation.
+3. Data Propagation: Once our data is ready, we propagate it through the layers of our network.
+Each layer applies a transformation to the incoming data, which could be a learned representation or a geometric transformation based on the shape of the subsequent layer.

-4. Output formulation.
+4. Output Formulation: Finally, we formulate the output of our network, which could be a classification label, a regression value, or any other desired prediction.

-A typical layer in a neural network applies a transformation to the incoming data and pass the results over to the subsequent layer. this transformation could be a new learnt representaion and/or a geometric transformation that is due to the shape of the next layer.
-The nonlinearities between layers are designed to discourage purely asthetic transforms that offer no matrtial change (transforms that could be lumped together into a single linear transform mathematically).
+It's important to note that the nonlinearities between layers play a crucial role in preventing purely aesthetic transformations that offer no substantial change.
+These nonlinearities discourage the network from simply combining multiple linear transformations into a single operation.

-In networks with jump interconnects these concepts gets more intersting and we will get to them as they come up.
+As we progress further, we will explore more intriguing concepts, such as networks with jump interconnects.

 ### Data